dataloop-ai-apps/example-opencv-face-detection/README.md

 # Face Detection App

-Welcome to the Face Detection App repository, an application designed to showcase the capabilities of the Dataloop platform in detecting faces using OpenCV.
-This solution is available under the `Applications` tab in the Dataloop Marketplace.
+Welcome to the Face Detection App repository, a simple example application that demonstrates how to add a custom option to a toolbar menu in the Dataloop platform.
+This app uses OpenCV for face detection.
+To install the app, you'll need to run the `creation.py` script which will publish and install the app in your Dataloop project.

 ## Table of Contents